 The Association

-The Mentelle Neighborhood Association was formed in 2006, succeeding the earlier Eastside Neighborhood Association, to improve the neighborhood and represent the interests of people living within East Main Street, Walton Avenue, Winchester and Richmond roads.
+The Mentelle Neighborhood Association was formed in 2006, succeeding the earlier Eastside Neighborhood Association, to improve the neighborhood and represent the interests of people living within an area bounded by East Main Street, Walton Avenue, Richmond Road and National Avenue.
 Membership is open to homeowners as well as renters and businesses in the neighborhood.
 All neighborhood residents are welcome and encouraged to participate in MNA activities.
-The non-profit association is registered with the city’s Division of Planning and the Fayette County Neighborhood Council.
+The non-profit association is registered with the Kentucky Secretary of State as well as the city’s Division of Planning.

 Officers